-iPads are issued to all 5th-7th grade students.
-8th grade students will continue to bring his or her personal device.
+iPads are issued to all 5th-8th grade students.

 All students are required to use a daily assignment planner provided by the school.
 Seventh and eighth grade students may choose a planner of their own preference in place of the school provided planner.
 Those will need to be purchased by the student and will not be reimbursed by the school.